• Skip to primary navigation

 Cook on low for 6 hours or high for 3 hours.
 Check two times during the cooking process.
 Check about halfway through for liquid, the apples should be releasing their juices, but there may be very little the first time you check.

 That's okay, just make sure there is some.
-Check the second time about an hour out (for the low setting) or about 45 minutes (for the high setting) from being done and there should be more liquid; if not, you may need to add some water.
+Check the second time about an hour out (for the low setting) or about 45 minutes (for the high setting) from being done.
+There should be more liquid; if not, you may need to add some water.

 cooked apples with cinnamon in a slow cooker